richardbiely/gaia-ecs/README.md

 - ***ser::save*** - writes data to serialization buffer
 - ***ser::load*** - loads data from serialization buffer

-Any data structure can be serialized at compile-time into to provided serialization buffer.
+Any data structure can be serialized at compile-time into the provided serialization buffer.
 Native types, compound types, arrays and anything with data() + size() functions are supported out-of-the-box.
-If resize() is available it will be utilized as well.
+If resize() is available it will be utilized.

 Example:
 ```cpp